Thomas W. McCormack, M.D.

 Clinical Professor in the Dept. of Psychiatry at Emory from 2003-2010, and he currently holds the same position at the new medical school in Athens, the

-Georgia Health Sciences University.
+Georgia Regents University/ UGA Health Partnership.
 Over his six-year tenure

 at Duke University School of Medicine, he completed residency in General Psychiatry and then sought subspecialty training,

 completing fellowships in both Forensic Psychiatry and Child & Adolescent Psychiatry, where he served as Chief Resident.
 He

 earned his undergraduate degree Magna Cum Laude from Wake Forest University.

 Dr. McCormack is one of only five physicians in the state to be awarded

 board certifications in General Adult Psychiatry, Child & Adolescent Psychiatry, and Forensic Psychiatry.
 He specializes in ADHD, Neuropsychiatry, Forensic psychiatry, Child

 and Adolescent bipolar/ depression/ anxiety/ OCD/ tic disorders/ eating disorders, behavioral disorders of childhood, and